agile-ts/documentation/docs/Interfaces.md

 #### `get`

-The `get` method of the storage.
-That means it gets items from the external storage.
+Method to get a specific value at `primaryKey` from the external Storage.
 ```ts
 myStorage.get("item1"); // Calls the here defined get method
 ```